sw360cab/gno-challenge/k8s/README.md

 ## Using Kind

-In order to test a minimal setup of a K8s cluster in a local enironment, it may be useful to use [Kind](https://kind.sigs.k8s.io/)
+In order to test a minimal setup of a K8s cluster in a local environment, it may be useful to use [Kind](https://kind.sigs.k8s.io/)

 * Build the Cluster with Kind